Phenomenological Aspects of Lee-Wick QED: Introduction

 \section{Introduction}

-Although the SM is a local theory, studying non-local Quantum Field Theories (QFTs) has a long history.
+Studying Quantum Field Theories (QFTs) with non-renormalizable high-order derivatives has a long history.
 One particular example was studied by Lee and Wick \cite{Lee:1969fy, Lee:1970iw}, where they assumed that the Pauli-Villars regulator in QED corresponds to a physical particle.
 Such a theory has non-renormalizable higher-order derivative operators and can be shown to have two poles, the massless photon and the massive LW photon.
-The massive LW photon has a problem in that its residue has the wrong sign, which leads to the theory being both non-local and acausal \cite{Coleman}.
+The massive LW photon has a problem in that its residue has the wrong sign, which leads to the theory being acausal \cite{Coleman}.
 Nonetheless, it can be shown that the unitarity of the $S$ matrix can be preserved via deformation of the integration contour and as long as the massive LW photon decays quickly \cite{Lee:1969fy, Lee:1970iw, Cutkosky:1969fq}, thereby making sense of the theory.

 As an example to clarify LW theories, consider the following toy model presented in \cite{Grinstein:2007mp}

 where $M$ is the LW scale.
 It is easy to show that the propagator is given by